olliemath/poopip/README.md

 # install to our current environment
 poop install some/path/to/a/thing
 # install globally for current user
-poop install some/path/to/a/thing --user
+poop --user install some/path/to/a/thing
 # install in "editable" mode
-poop develop some/path/to/a/thing
+poop install -e some/path/to/a/thing
 # uninstall package from current environment
 poop uninstall thing
 # uninstall user's global package
-poop uninstall thing --user
+poop --user uninstall thing
 ```

 generally poopip will take the name of the directory as the name of the package and